Samalil

 Sam'alil (السمعليل) is a village in northern Syria, administratively part of the Homs District, located north of Homs.
 According to the Syria Central Bureau of Statistics (CBS), Sam'alil had a population of 1,017 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims of Turkmen descent.

+History

+According to Ottoman Defter records, the village had 12 households in 1526.
+By 1594, its population had increased to 39 households in addition to 20 bachelors.